Chapter 1 Resurrections

 “You can call me Jesus,” he said, passing Adilah a glass of mixed fruit juice.

-“Jesus.
-Ok, I will remember, Uncle.
-Thank you.”
+“Jesus?
+I thank you.”
 Adilah slightly bowed her head as she accepted the drink.

 “You died and we raised you,” replied Jesus.

-“That’s amazing!
-How can you do this for me?”
+“But how?
+How is it you can you do this for me?”

 “We have life to give.
 We do this for every single person.
 Everyone is special, a one off, and everyone is loved,” added Ruach.